Fixed-Parameter Algorithms for Rectilinear Steiner tree and Rectilinear Traveling Salesman Problem in the plane: Comparison and relationship to the rank based technique

 \section{Comparison and relationship to the rank based technique}

-The planar grid-graph used in this paper has a pathwidth and treewidth of $h$ and the rank based approach recently proposed by Bodlaender et al. \cite{Bodlaender2012} can be directly applied.
+The planar grid-graph used in this paper has a pathwidth and treewidth of $h$ and the rank based approach recently proposed by Bodlaender et al. \cite{Bodlaender2015} can be directly applied.
 It is indeed intended for graph problems with a bounded treewidth/pathwidth and a global connectivity property such as the Hamiltonian Cycle, Steiner tree or TSP.
 We focus on the results obtained via a path decomposition which are stronger for the present paper.
 A path decomposition of our grid-graph is made of bags (or separators) of at most $h+1$ vertices and the dynamic programming approach must encode some information about the degree as well as the connected components to which the vertices of a bag belong.
 Encoding the connected components involve partitioning the vertices of a bag (one partition refers to one component) which lead to consider a $h^h$ number of partitions.
-In a breakthrough result, the authors of \cite{Bodlaender2012} show that there exists a representative subset of these partitions of size $2^h$.
-Moreover, given a set $\mathcal{A}$ of partitions, it is possible to compute this representative subset $\mathcal{A^{'}} \subseteq \mathcal{A}$ (with $|\mathcal{A^{'}}| \leq 2^{h}$) in time $|\mathcal{A}|2^{(w-1)h}h^{O(1)}$ where $w$ is the matrix multiplication exponent (see Theorem 3.7 of \cite{Bodlaender2012}).
-The number of partitions generated in the course of the algorithm over a nice path decomposition at most double from one bag to the next (when an edge is introduced).
+In a breakthrough result, the authors of \cite{Bodlaender2015} show that there exists a representative subset of these partitions of size $2^h$.
+Moreover, given a set $\mathcal{A}$ of partitions, it is possible to compute this representative subset $\mathcal{A^{'}} \subseteq \mathcal{A}$ (with $|\mathcal{A^{'}}| \leq 2^{h}$) in time $|\mathcal{A}|2^{(w-1)h}h^{O(1)}$ where $w$ is the matrix multiplication exponent (see Theorem 3.7 of \cite{Bodlaender2015}).
+Regarding parameter $w$, it refers to the complexity $O(n^w)$ for multiplying two $n$ by $n$ matrices.
+In brief, the best known upper bound for $w$ is $w=2.3727$ \cite{Williams2012} and $w=2$ remains the best known lower bound so far.
+The number of partitions generated in the course of the algorithm over a nice path decomposition at most doubles from one bag to the next (when an edge is introduced).
 Thus the algorithm is always applied on a set of at most $2^{h+1}$ partitions and the reduction is performed in time $2^{wh}h^{O(1)}$.
 We now briefly review the runtimes obtained with this technique for the two problems considered here.
 Table \ref{table_complexity} gives a summary of the comparison to the best knowledge of the authors. \paragraph{Steiner Tree} Let us consider a bag of the path decomposition and count the states sharing a given set of $k$ positive degree vertices (there are at most $h+1\choose k$ of such sets in the bag).
 In each set, the number of states relates to the number of partitions of $k$ elements and is bounded by $k^k$ in general.
 It is here the number of non-crossing partitions counted by the Catalan numbers as explained in section \ref{complexitycatalan} and is thus bounded\footnote{This bound can be proved by using Stirling's approximation of $n!$ applied to the explicit formula for the Catalan numbers $C_n = \frac{1}{n+1}{2n \choose n}$} by $4^k$.
 Alternatively, applying the rank-based reduction algorithm would reduce the number of such partitions to $2^k$ and thus reduce the space needed.
-But, as explained above, the reduction algorithm runs $2^{wk}k^{O(1)}$.
+But, as explained above, the reduction algorithm runs in $2^{wk}k^{O(1)}$.
 It follows that the time complexity to process all states of a bag is bounded by $\sum^{h+1}_{k=1} {h+1\choose k} 2^{wk}h^{O(1)}= (1+2^w)^{h+1}h^{O(1)}$.
-Overall, considering that the number of bags is linearly dependent of $n$, \cite{Bodlaender2012} reports a $n(1+2^{w})^{h}h^{O(1)}$ runtime.
-By assuming the best case of $w=2$, it matches the $O(nh5^{h})$ proposed in this paper.
-Our approach thus improves over the rank-based technique for the current best known upper bound of $w = 2.3727$ but takes advantage of the grid structure in addition to bounded pathwidth.
+Overall, considering that the number of bags is linearly dependent of $n$, \cite{Bodlaender2015} reports a $n(1+2^{w})^{h}h^{O(1)}$ runtime.
+By assuming the best case of $w=2$, the complexity matches the $O(nh5^{h})$ proposed in this paper.
+Our approach thus improves over the rank-based technique for the current best known matrix multiplication algorithm with $w = 2.3727$ but takes advantage of the grid structure in addition to bounded pathwidth.